“Which is better: repairing or replacing my wheelchair van?”

 Time is another major difference between repairing and replacing your wheelchair van.

-Likely, repairing your van will not take as long as the time it takes to convert a van (learn more about our timelines here) from top to bottom.
+Repairing your van will likely take less time than converting it from top to bottom (learn more about our timelines here).
 But this is not a hard and fast rule–again, it depends on what you need to have repaired.

 Pros of repairing your wheelchair van